 Any course with a letter grade of C- or below must be retaken to count.
 Lectures and labs for the sciences are not averaged together.

-To benefit the applicant upon matriculation and to make an application more competitive, it is highly recommended coursework be taken at a four-year regionally accredited college or university, or at a community college through a college transfer program.
-It is strongly recommended coursework such as upper level Biology, A&P, Microbiology, Organic Chemistry I and II, and Biochemistry be taken at the university level.
+To benefit the applicant upon matriculation and to make an application more competitive, it is highly recommended coursework be taken at a four-year regionally accredited college or university and in person.

 - Completion of the Graduate Record Exam (GRE).
 Official scores must be provided to the program to be considered for an interview and scores must be within five years of applying.
 The program recommends a verbal and quantitative combined score of 297 (competitive range is 50th percentile in each section)

-- A minimum of 500 hours clinical experience with direct patient contact completed by July 15, 2021.
+- A minimum of 500 hours clinical experience with direct patient contact completed by July 15.
 Although applicants may be in-progress of completing hours at the time of application, applicants who have completed and/or exceeded the minimum 500 hour requirement at the time of application are deemed more competitive.
-Beginning with the 2021-2022 application cycle (August 2022 entry), all 500 hours must completed at the time of application.

 - No history of drug abuse or conviction of a felony.